 ATHENIAN: And ought not the legislator to determine these classes?

 MEGILLUS: Certainly he should.

-ATHENIAN: Suppose that we leave to him the arrangement of details.
-But the general division of laws according to their importance into a first and second and third class, we who are lovers of law may make ourselves.
+ATHENIAN: Suppose that we leave to him the arrangement importance into a first and second and third class, we who are lovers of law may make ourselves.